jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

           ╰──{PROJECT_NAME}.py
           ╰──requirements.txt

-* typing ``pytest-watch`` in the terminal runs the tests and the terminal displays information about the passing test but does not release the terminal
+* typing ``pytest-watch`` in the terminal runs the tests and the terminal displays information about the passing test but no longer releases the terminal

   .. code-block:: ruby